Nursing Science

 2. The student may present his/her case to the Associate Dean for Graduate Studies, if requested in writing, within three business days of notification of the probation recommendation.
 If the student wishes to bring a person outside of the School of Nursing to the meeting, he/she must indicate this in the request to the Associate Dean for Graduate Studies.
 If the person attending the meeting with the student is an attorney, the meeting will be held with the university attorney present.

-2. If a student is in validation of the criteria for probation one or more of the following actions will occur:
+2. If a student is in violation of the criteria for probation one or more of the following actions will occur:

 1. Earning a Grade of C or a grade that drops the GPA below 3.0